apache/dubbo-admin/README.md

 5. Visit `http://localhost:8080`, default username and password are `root`

 # 2 Want To Contribute

-Below is the description of the project structure for developers who want to contribute to make Dubbo Admin better.
+Below contains the description of the project structure for developers who want to contribute to make Dubbo Admin better.

 ## 2.1 Admin UI